EUBIToken/MintyDEFI/readme.md

 ## Solution

 We introduced a DeFi exchange to MintME with the hope of solving the biggest problem plauging the MintME ecosystem.
 We hope that we can replace MintME.com with a DeFi exchange, since MintME.com have critical design flaws that hurt the market in fundamental ways.
-We will initially use Uniswap V2, but we have intentions on launching a DEX specially designed for ERC-223 tokens and MintME.com in the future.
+We will initially use Uniswap V2, but we have intentions on launching a DEX specially designed for ERC-223 tokens and MintME in the future.

 ## Roadmap